dave-epstein/blobgan/README.md

 ```

 Be sure to specify `model.G_pretrained.id` to match the ID of the BlobGAN model you are trying to invert.
 Also, you can set `model.G_pretrained.log_dir` to tell the program where to look for the model logs (this defaults to `./logs` if unspecified).
 The options `trunc_min` and `trunc_max` specify what truncation level to use (randomly sampled within the specified interval) when sampling fake images.
 If both are set to the same value (including zero, the default), this value will always be used.

-## Known issues and upcoming functionality

-* Scripts to reproduce paper figures
-* Inversion pretrained models and code

 ## Citation